quince-science/QuinCe/Documentation/Design/ExportScripts/ExportScripts.md

 The `id` is the unique identifier for the dataset, which can be used by subsequent API calls to perform operations on individual datasets. `nrt` indicates whether or not a dataset contains near-real-time data, which may need to be processed in a different manner to those that have been fully quality controlled.

 The call will only provide details of datasets whose status is 'Ready to export'.
 Complete, quality controlled datasets will be set to this status once manual quality control is complete and (optionally) the dataset has passed inspection by an OTC expert.
 Near-real-time datasets will automatically have their status set to 'Ready to export' as soon as they are created.
+If there are no datasets with this status, the returned JSON array will be empty.

 ### `exportDataset`